Unimodular Hausdorff and Minkowski Dimensions: Unimodular Discrete Spaces

 Throughout the paper, the metric on any metric space is denoted by $d$, except when explicitly mentioned.
-A metric space $D$ is \defstyle{discrete} if for every $u\in D$, $\inf \{d(u,v): v\in D, v\neq u\}>0$.
-In this paper, it is always assumed that the discrete metric space is \defstyle{boundedly finite}; i.e., every set included in a ball of finite radius in $D$ is finite.
-The term \defstyle{discrete space} will always refer to boundedly finite discrete metric space.
+In this paper, it is always assumed that the discrete metric space\formir{s under study are} \defstyle{boundedly finite}; i.e., every set included in a ball of finite radius in $D$ is finite \formir{(note that this is stronger than being locally-finite)}. \formir{This implies that the metric space is indeed discrete; i.e., every point is isolated.} The term \defstyle{discrete space} will always refer to boundedly finite discrete metric space.

-The following are two important classes of discrete spaces considered in this paper.
 A \defstyle{\rooted{} set} (or a \textit{rooted set}) is a pair $(D,o)$, where $D$ is a set and $o$ a distinguished point of $D$ called the \defstyle{origin} (or the \textit{root}) of $D$.
 Similarly, a \defstyle{doubly-\rooted{}} set is a triple $(D,o_1,o_2)$, where $o_1$ and $o_2$ are two distinguished points of $D$.

 Let $\Xi$ be a complete separable metric space called the \defstyle{mark space}.
-A \defstyle{marked set} is a pair $(D;m)$, where $D$ is a set and $m$ is a function $m :D\times D\rightarrow\Xi$.
+A \defstyle{marked pointed discrete space} is a tuple $(D,o;m)$, where $(D,o)$ is a pointed discrete space and $m$ is a function $m :D\times D\rightarrow\Xi$.
 The mark of a single point $x$ may also be defined by $m(x):=m(x,x)$, where the same symbol $m$ is used for simplicity.
-For a marked set $(D;m)$, $D$ is called the underlying set.
-The notions of marked \rooted{} sets and marked doubly-\rooted{} sets are defined similarly and the same convention is applied for them; e.g., for a marked \rooted{} set $(D,o;m)$, $(D,o)$ is called the underlying \rooted{} set.

-Consider a \defstyle{marked discrete space} $(D;m)$, where $D$ is a {discrete space} and $m$ is a mark function on $D$ as above.
-An \defstyle{isomorphism} between two such spaces, say $(D;m)$ and $(D';m')$, is a bijective function $\rho:D\rightarrow D'$ which is an isometry between the metric spaces {which} respects the marks in the sense that $\forall u,v\in D: m'(\rho(u),\rho(v))=m(u,v)$.
-Similarly, an isomorphism {(also called a \rooted{}-isomorphism)} between two \rooted{} marked discrete spaces $(D,o;m)$ and $(D',o';m')$ is an isomorphism between the un-\rooted{} spaces such that $\rho(o)=o'$ in addition.
+An \defstyle{isomorphism} {(or \textit{rooted isomorphism})} between two such spaces $(D,o;m)$ and $(D',o';m')$ is an isometry $\rho:D\rightarrow D'$ such that $\rho(o)=o'$ and $m'(\rho(u),\rho(v))=m(u,v)$ for all $u,v\in D$.
 An isomorphism between doubly-\rooted{} marked discrete spaces is defined similarly.
-Finally, an isomorphism from $D$ to itself is called an \defstyle{automorphism}.
+An isomorphism from a space to itself is called an \defstyle{automorphism}.

+Most of the examples of discrete spaces in this work are graphs or discrete subsets of the Euclidean space.
+More precisely, connected and locally-finite simple graphs equipped with the graph-distance metric \cite{processes} are instances of discrete spaces.
+Similarly, \textit{networks}; i.e., graphs equipped with marks on the edges \cite{processes}, are instances of marked discrete spaces.